jsmienk/BDCSH/README.md

 >1.
 A program that determines for each IP address how often a hit is administered.
 >2.
 We want to have an overview per month of the year that states per IP address, how often that particular month the website was visited from that IP address.
 Think of a solution that can help you achieve this.
 >
->Hint: Think of a solution where you have 12 reducers and make sure that every reducer handles all hits of one specific month.
+> Hint: Think of a solution where you have 12 reducers and make sure that every reducer handles all hits of one specific month.
 To do this you must define a partitioner.

+Every line in the input file named `access_log` consists of an IP address, a date and the request details.

+e.g.: `10.223.157.186 - - [15/Jul/2009:14:58:59 -0700] "GET / HTTP/1.1" 403 202`.

 #### 1.3.1 Total Hits per IP